There are four basic steps in Scout advancement, and they apply to all six ranks.

 - Step 3: The Scout is reviewed.
 When a Scout completes all requirements for a rank, they appear before a “board of review” composed of members of the troop committee.
 Their purpose is not to retest the Scout, but to make sure the Scout has met all the requirements, to chat with the Scout about how they feel they are getting along with the troop and its program, and of course to encourage them to keep advancing.

 - Step 4: The Scout is recognized.
 When a Scout is certified by the Board of Review, they are awarded the new badge of rank as soon as possible, normally in a ceremony at the next troop meeting.
 The Scout should be recognized again at the troop’s next court of honor.

 New Eagle Scout Application

-There is a new Eagle Scout Application, 58-728A (2014 printing).
+The Eagle Scout Application is frequently updated.
 Make sure you are using the current application.
 See the National Council website.

 Conservation Good Turn, The BSA Ready & Prepared Award, Emergency Preparedness BSA, religious emblems, William T. Hornaday Awards, and more…

 Adult leaders are eligible to earn many awards on their own, including Religious Emblems, Emergency Preparedness, Veteran Scouter Recognition, and others.
 Learn more about adult awards.